robertCodedIt/JavaScript-classes_objects-cw/README.md

 Create a Movie class with the following properties: movieName, rating, and yearReleased.
 Create a method to change the rating and another one to change the yearReleased properties using prompt.
 Create an object of the class and use the two methods you created.

 ### Problem 3:
-Create a Student class with the following properties : studentName, codeSchoolCohort, and grades(grades should be an array of object literals with the properties assignemtName and assignemtnScore).
-Create a method that accepts an assignment name and assignment score literal and adds a grade to the grades array.
-Create a method that accepts a student name and updates the studentName of an object.
+Create a Student class with the following properties : studentName, codeSchoolCohort, and grades(grades should be an array of object with the properties assignemtName and assignemtnScore).
+Create a method that accepts an assignment name and assignment score and adds a grade object to the grades array.
+Create a method that accepts a student name and updates the studentName of an instance of your Student Class.
 Create two instances of this class with empty grade arrays.
-Add one grade item to each object's grade array using the class method.
-Update the name of one object using the class method.
+Add one grade object to each instance of the Student Class grade array using the class method.
+Update the name of one instance of the Student Class using the class method.

+HINT : use object literal notation to create a grade object in the grade array for each instance of the Student Class

 ### Challenge 1:
 Create a Person class with three properties: name, weight, and height.
 Create a method that can calculate the BMI of a person using the formula below.
 Create an object of the class and use the function.